William Contreras Player Props: Brewers vs. Athletics

-William Contreras -- batting .200 with a double, two home runs, five walks and three RBI in his past 10 games -- will be in action for the Milwaukee Brewers against the Oakland Athletics, with Paul Blackburn on the mound, on June 10 at 4:10 PM ET.
+On Sunday, William Contreras (.289 on-base percentage in past 10 games, 51 points below season-long percentage) and the Milwaukee Brewers face the Oakland Athletics, whose starting pitcher will be JP Sears.
+First pitch is at 2:10 PM ET.

-He had a hitless showing in his last game (0-for-4) against the Athletics.
+He reached base in his only plate appearance in his previous game against the Athletics.

 William Contreras Game Info & Props vs. the Athletics